lilaivy/image-gallery/image-gallery/README.md

 - thumbnail
 - gallery

-This project was build using React to practice building components and passing props.
+This project was built using React to practice building components and passing props.

 Thanks for checking it out!